-Biography Reshma H. Shah is an Associate Professor in the Practice of Marketing at Goizueta.
+Biography Reshma H. Shah is a Professor in the Practice of Marketing at Goizueta.
 Professor Shah joined the Goizueta Business School Faculty in 1997 after completing her PhD in Marketing from the Katz Graduate School of Business at the University of Pittsburgh.
-She has a B.S. in Business Administration from the University of Illinois - UC and an MBA from the University of Southern California.
+She has a BS in Business Administration from the University of Illinois - UC and an MBA from the University of Southern California.
 Reshma has worked full time in Corporate Component Procurement for IBM Corporation; in Litigation Consulting for Price Waterhouse; in Strategic Brand Planning for Unilever, PLC; and in Account Management for Leo Burnett Advertising.

 Reshma's research interests include marketing alliances; relationship marketing; brand and category management; and integrated marketing communications.
 Her research has been published in the Strategic Management Journal, the Journal of Retailing, the Journal of Brand Strategy, Industrial Marketing Management, the Journal of Public Management and Social Policy, and the Proceedings of several of the top academic marketing associations.
 Reshma is also the co-author of two books, one in the area of Social Media entitled, How to Make Money with Social Media: An Insider’s Guide on Using New and Emerging Media to Grow Your Business, and one in the area of Emerging Markets entitled, Breakout Strategies for Emerging Markets: Business and Marketing Tactics for Achieving Growth.